lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

     from soxs import instrument_simulator
     simput_file = "snr_simput.fits" # SIMPUT file to be read
-    out_file = "evt_xcal.fits" # event file to be written
+    out_file = "evt_mucal.fits" # event file to be written
     exp_time = 30000. # The exposure time in seconds
-    instrument = "xcal" # short name for instrument to be used sky_center = [30., 45.] # RA, Dec of pointing in degrees
+    instrument = "mucal" # short name for instrument to be used sky_center = [30., 45.] # RA, Dec of pointing in degrees
     instrument_simulator(simput_file, out_file, exp_time, instrument, sky_center, clobber=True)